polyfy/polylith/readme.md

 This was a reminder to add source directories to `deps.edn`.
-If we don't, then tools.deps and the development environment will not recognise our newly created component, which would be a little bit sad!
+If we don't, then tools.deps and the development environment will not recognise our newly created component, which would be a pity!

 Let's continue by adding the component's `src`, `resources` and `test` directory to `deps.edn`:
 ```clojure